valcarcexyz/lcpv/README.md

 sudo apt install python3-opencv libatlas-base-dev git
 ```

-To be able to use the camera module (CSI-2), we need to turn legacy mode on in the raspberry configuration: run
-`sudo raspi-config` and then select `Interface options > Legacy Camera > Enable`.
-Then reboot to make the changes
-effective.

 Once installed the dependencies, we can install the package (will install also the package python dependencies):

 ```bash